dominikbraig/PhyPiDAQ/Anleitung_Lehrer_en.md

 respective attached masses.
 By averaging the voltage values ​​over time during the
 time when the respective piece of mass was attached, a voltage value can be
 assigned to each mass.
 This results in ten voltage values ​​for the ten pieces of
-mass (Fig. 5.1).
+mass.
 It can be seen that the voltage is proportional to the attached
 mass.
-The voltage that is measured without a mass is attached is subtracted from
+The voltage that is measured without an attached mass is subtracted from
 the other voltages as an offset voltage.
 After determining the compensation
 function, this load cell can be used as a scale for masses of up to 500 g.